LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/complex-conditions.md

 5. Add a new *Multiple Choice question* that asks the user whether their order was placed within the last 30 days.

-    Tap on the name of the multiple choice question, and give it a name of "Refund Question."
+    Select the name of the multiple choice question, and give it a name of "Refund Question."

     Add the question text, "Was the purchase made in the last 30 days?", with multiple choice options of *Yes* and *No*.